mishioo/tesliper/docs/source/advanced.rst

     arrays with data for different sets of conformers may produce files with corrupted data or fail silently. :meth:`.Conformers.trim_incomplete` trimming method may be helpful in preventing such fails.

+Not all writer objects implement each of these writing methods, e.g.
+:class:`.GjfWriter`, that allows to create Gaussian input files, only implements :meth:`~.GjfWriter.geometry` method (because export of, e.g. a calculated spectrum as a Gaussian input would be pointless).
+Trying to ``write()`` a data array that should be written by a method that is not implemented, or calling such method directly, will raise a :exc:`NotImplementedError`.

 Naming files
 ''''''''''''